JordanMartinez/purescript-jordans-reference/02-Build-Tools/Readme.md

 As a result, `psc-package` was developed as an experimental dependency manager.
 It solved some of the problems that `bower` faced. `pulp` later supported `psc-package`, so that one could benefit from the simple developer workflow.

 However, `psc-package` encountered its own problems, too.
-People could not easily create and modify something called a "local package set" (explained later in the `Psc-Package-Explained.md` file).
+People could not easily create and modify something called a "local package set" (a term that is explained later in the `Psc-Package-Explained.md` file).

 To resolve these problems, Justin Woo started a project called `spacchetti` (he likes to name his projects via food puns), which made it much easier to create and modify a "local package set."

-Since `pulp` seemed to work primarily with `bower`, Justin Woo also created a project called `purp`, which was basically `pulp` but designed to only use `psc-package` as its dependency manager.

 See the below image to visualize this:

 ![Build Tool Relationships - No Spago "Build Tool Relationships"](./assets/Build-Tool-Relationships--no-Spago.svg)

-### Phase 3: Improving The `psc-package` Developer Workflow
+### Phase 3: Improving the `psc-package` Developer Workflow via `Spago`

 From the above image, one should infer that using `pulp` and `bower` was overall easier to use and explain.
-To use `psc-package` effectively, one needed to use multiple tools.

-Thus, Justin Woo and Fabrizo Ferrai started a project called `spago` to provide a seamless developer workflow for `psc-package` and its related projects (similar to what `pulp` did for `bower`).
+Thus, Justin Woo and Fabrizo Ferrai started a project called `spago`. `spago` "absorbed" `psc-package` and `spacchetti` into one program and now provides a seamless developer workflow.

 The below image summarizes the current state: